juhakivekas/explision/README.md

 Limitations
 -----------
-The only known limitations are printbed size and very sharp angles.
+The only known limitations are printed size and very sharp angles.
 Concave shapes should be working, but haven't been tested.

 Contact